11 Amazing Rail Trails in France to Discover

 The term rail trail isn’t one which you will see used in France – but they do exist.
 Instead, the trails come under the broader banner of a ‘voie verte’ which is the French term for a Greenway.
 So whilst not all voie vertes are rail trails, all rail trails are voie vertes.
 In many cases, you will also find the rail trail will be extended further on from the old railway line and incorporated into a much larger greenway network.

 Whether you want to ride along the coast or alongside a mountain valley, trace the path of a river and explore old castles or simply admire the countryside in Provence, you’ll find a perfect rail trail just for you.
 So here is our pick of 11 rail trails in France to cycle.

 Burgundy Region : La Grande Boucle de Bourgogne de Sud

-Affectionately labelled the route of bikes and cheese, this rail trail lays claim to being France’s very first voie verte.
+Affectionately labeled the route of bikes and cheese, this rail trail lays claim to being France’s very first voie verte.
 Spanning some 145kms (90mi) you can choose to ride the whole trail over a few days or simply ride a small section of the route instead as a holiday activity.
 You will be spoilt for choice here when it comes to taking in French history, with many medieval towns and chateaux spread along the route.
-For the wine-lovers there are numerous vineyards to stop in where you can treat yourself to lunch with a wine tasting as well.
+For the wine-lovers, there are numerous vineyards to stop in where you can treat yourself to lunch with a wine tasting as well.
 Lastly, the rail trail also features the Bois Clair tunnel which spans 1.6km in length and is quite an experience to ride through.
 You can discover more about this rail trail here.

 Provence Region: Véloroute du Calavon